Keep abreast of the latest updates and official announcements of the Interpreter Certification Program.

 - Candidates who passed the written exam in 2022 must take the simultaneous part of the oral exam if a full or abbreviated exam is available in their language and demonstrate progress towards completing all other credentialing requirements in accordance with program guidelines.

 - Candidates who passed the multiple choice written exam in 2022 and work in a language with no full or abbreviated NCSC oral exam must take an Oral Proficiency Interview (OPI) and the Versant Spoken English test no later than six (6) months after passing the written exam and complete all other requirements.
 Both exams are administered on the same day.

 - Candidates who fail to make progress on their credentialing or participate in program events for two years from the date of their last activity are moved to inactive status and will have to restart the process if they still wish to become credentialed.

 - Candidates registered before January 2019 who failed to follow up with their credentialing process will be categorized as inactive and will have to restart the credentialing process if they still wish to become credentialed.

 - Candidates registered after January 2019 who have complied with all requirements and are making progress towards completing their credentialing will remain on active status.

 Candidates should read the Interpreter Certification page for a complete description of all certification and program requirements.

 Identification Cards and Certificates

-As of January 2017 all certified and otherwise qualified interpreters listed in the roster have been issued identification cards bearing their name, language, certification level, ID number, and certification expiration date.
-Interpreters also receive a certificate attesting they have completed all certification requirements.
-Newly certified candidates will be issued ID cards and certificates upon completion of their certification and placement in the roster.
+As of January 2017, all certified and otherwise qualified interpreters listed on the roster are issued identification cards bearing their name, language, credentialing level, ID number, and certification expiration date.
+Interpreters also receive a certificate attesting they have completed all credentialing requirements.
+Newly certified candidates are issued ID cards and certificates upon completion of their certification and placement in the roster.
 Interpreters are required to show picture ID along with their cards for verification purposes whenever requested.
-ID cards and certificates will be reissued every two years upon renewal of qualifications.
+ID cards and certificates will be reissued every two years upon renewal of credentials.